GoogleCloudPlatform/datashare-toolkit/api/README.md

     export CUSTOM_ROLE_NAME=custom.bqds.spot.fulfillments.mgr;

 *Note* We could use the the following roles, but it's better to follow the principle of least privilege. \
-_The roles are defined in [config/bqds-fulfillments-mgr-role-definition.yaml](config/bqds-fulfillments-mgr-role-definition.yaml)_
+_The permissions for the custom role are defined in [config/bqds-fulfillments-mgr-role-definition.yaml](config/bqds-fulfillments-mgr-role-definition.yaml)_
 ```
 --role="roles/viewer"
 --role="roles/bigquery.dataEditor"